thecuriousneutrino/TriggerApplication/UserTools/ReconRandomiser/README.md

 ### Misc
 ```
+nevents N
 seed SEED
 verbose LEVEL
 ```
+* `nevents` Run Execute() this number of times.
+If not given or negative, will revert to 1
-* `ssed` The random seed to use.
+* `seed` The random seed to use.
 Default 0 (always different, but not reproducable!)
 * `verbose` Verbosity level.
 Runs from 0 (low verbosity) to 9 (high verbosity)